poshjosh/chinomsoikwuagwu.com/2020/05/20/AWS-Certified-Solutions-Architect-Quick-Reference.md

 __Simple Queue Service (SQS)__

+- `30 seconds` - Default visibility time out for a message.
+A period of time during which Amazon SQS prevents other consumers from receiving and processing the message.

 - Messages sent to a queue are retained for up to `14 days`.

 - __Visibility timeout__ for a SQS should be set to the max time it takes to